Explore how your team can use Hiver.

 Think of the last time you, as an individual, reached out to a company for customer support.
 It was probably to return a damaged item or check on the status of your refund.

-In the case of B2B customer support, however, businesses usually have multiple stakeholders for a single purchase.
+Whereas in B2B, there are multiple stakeholders for a single purchase.
 This is true both for the customer and for the service provider.

 For instance, an individual user may face an issue with the software that they are using at work.
 To raise a support request, the said user would have to inform their internal IT team, which would then escalate it to the head of IT, following which the head of IT will raise the issue with the service provider.

-B2B customer service best practices
+6 B2B customer service best practices you should implement

 1. Make your customer service proactive